NREL/Marmot/README.md

 from marmot.marmot_plot_main import MarmotPlot
 ```
 - When importing Marmot directly, the **Marmot_user_defined_inputs.csv** described below is not used.
 However several other input files are still required.
 For more details see internal code docstrings within the '__init__' methods.

+#### Conda Environment
+- Setting up a new conda environment is the recommended route on Eagle or personal computer.
+Users will not be able to setup conda environments on most NREL windows servers due to admin rights restrictions.
+To ensure you are using all the required python modules, create a new conda environment using the provided [environment yml file](https://github.nrel.gov/PCM/Marmot/blob/master/marmot-env.yml).
+If you are unsure how to do this, follow [these steps](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
+Once the environment has been created it can be activated by typing `conda activate marmot-env `

+#### requirements txt file
+- A [requirements.txt](https://github.nrel.gov/PCM/Marmot/blob/ReEDS2_integration/requirements.txt) file is also included with the repo, this can be used in place of the conda environment file.
+The txt file contains all the python modules that are required by Marmot to run.
+To install from the file run the following from any cmd window that is setup with Python (e.g Git Bash, Anaconda Prompt) `pip install -r requirements.txt`

+After all required prerequisites are installed, you are ready to install and run Marmot.
+There are two ways to run Marmot, directly or as a module.
+Most users probably want to run Marmot directly however some advanced users may want to import Marmot directly to use its functionality  in their own code.
+Both are explained below.

 ## marmot_h5_formatter